z3dd4-de/Survival-Game/README.md

 - Sounds (MP3): arrow, slime hit, slime died, player puts item in inventory, player died
 - Screen messages (hints, tutorial...)
 - New enemy: skeleton (with sounds: hit, laugh, die)
-- New static item: chest (drops health potion)
+- New static item: chest (has own inventory with health potion)
-- New item: health potion: restores 100 health points
+- New item: health potion: restores health points to maximum (100)
 - FPS counter (F12)
+- Inventory from the original tutorial changed to GLoot (https://github.com/peter-kish/gloot)

 PLANNED:
 - Larger World
-- Switching inventory to GLoot (prepared); chest should get an own inventory
 - NPC and quests
 - More enemies (stronger, more health points)
 - More sounds